The Evolution of Mans Best Friend

 How did it all start?
-The science seems to be convinced that the evolution of man’s best friend and all wild dogs can be traced back to the origins of the gray wolf.
-Even to this day the gray wolf holds the strongest genetic makeup in characteristics, strength and immunity to disease.
+Science seems to be convinced that the evolution of man’s best friend and all wild dogs can be traced back to the origins of the gray wolf.
+Even to this day, the gray wolf holds the strongest genetic makeup in characteristics, strength, and immunity to disease.
 The gray wolf is still the top dog.
-It could be understandable that other wild species such as the jackal, the dingo, coyote, fox, etc. could all be traced back to the gray wolf, but what about the evolution of man’s best friend?
-Is your little Maltese’s related to the gray wolf?
+It could be understood that other wild species such as the jackal, the dingo, coyote, fox, etc. could all be traced back to the gray wolf, but what about the evolution of man’s best friend?
+Is your little Maltese related to the gray wolf?
 How did the gray wolf evolve into man’s best friend?

 We know the evolution of man’s best friend started with the gray wolf.
 The data leads scientists to believe that all dog species originate with the gray wolf.
-Many thousands of years ago cross breeding of two or more species, such a wolf and a jackal, a dingo and a jackal accrued.
+Many thousands of years ago cross-breeding of two or more species, such as a wolf and a jackal, a dingo and a jackal accrued.
 While some members of the genus Canis families can interbreed some can not.
-Scientist believe this process of cross breeding in the wild, also known as natural selection, may have happened a few times but it was not a typical occurrence.
+Scientists believe this process of cross-breeding in the wild, also known as natural selection, may have happened a few times but it was not a typical occurrence.
 Scientific data seems to collaborate with molecular evidence that wolves, jackals, and dingoes are more closely related than other dog species.

-The evolution of mans best friend was then heavily manipulated by man using artificial selection; however not on purpose in the first cluster of species expansion.
+The evolution of man's best friend was then heavily manipulated by a man using artificial selection; however not on purpose in the first cluster of species expansion.
 The very first cross between species happened when the wild dog first became domesticated.
-Domestication for pack animals into the family or community of early man was probably initiated by the wolf.
+Domestication of pack animals into the family or community of early man was probably initiated by the wolf.
 Wolfs are smart and if they can scavenge food without a fight, and that food supply is readily available, they will return.
-Eventually the dogs that were better adapted to the community environment would be left behind to mix breed with other species that desired to co-habitat with others.
-This generation cross breeding should genetically create a more docile temperament.
-This was ancient mans first dabble in breeding, even though he probably didn’t know he was mixing species.
+Eventually, the dogs that were better adapted to the community environment would be left behind to mix breed with other species that desired to co-habitat with others.
+This generation cross-breeding should genetically create a more docile temperament.
+This was ancient man's first dabble in breeding, even though he probably didn’t know he was mixing species.
 Not sure if this would be considered natural selection because it wasn't natural for so many species to live amongst each other, but this is where early man came into the evolution of the dog.